This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I first published this post in 2014 when I had a winter full of chilly travel: Iceland, Spokane, and Quebec.
-It was fabulous and I didn’t let the cold bother me — kind of like this week’s “bomb cyclone” on the east coast.
-It was six degrees Farenheit this morning when I took my dog outside.
-SIX.
-And surprisingly, it didn’t bother either of us!
+It was fabulous and I didn’t let the cold bother me — so I added more cold destinations to my list in 2019 and tweaked my recommendations a bit.
 Here’s how to dress for cold weather so you can actually enjoy the winter instead of being intimidated by it.

 Being prepared for the weather makes a world of difference.
 I’m one of those people who is perpetually cold, so my first winter trips meant a huge suitcase full of bulky clothing and days walking around with so many layers I looked like a sumo wrestler.
 My husband should take all the credit for improving my layering techniques: now I pack carry-on only for winter adventures.

 No Matter Where You’re Going: Dry Feet = Happy You